 Scentsy takes an interesting approach to commissions.
 Members start as an Escential Consultant.
-In this role they earn a base 20% commission on all sales.
+In this role, they earn a base 20% commission on all sales.

-The next rank up is Certified Consultant.
+The next rank up is a Certified Consultant.
 Certified Consultants earn 25% commission.
 Getting to this rank involves hitting 1,000 Personal Retail Volume (PRV).
 This is likely to equate to $1,000 of products.

 1,000 PRV might sound difficult, but you only need to hit that target once.
 The transition from Escential Consultant to Certified Consultant is permanent.
 Members will never drop back to the 20% commission rate.

 It's also worth mentioning the ongoing requirements.
 Members need to generate at least 200 points in PRV in a month, but only once every four consecutive months.
 As such, the requirements are lower than for many other MLMs.

 To earn money with Scentsy, you need to be making consistent sales.
 This is where product quality matters.
 You'll never find a product that everyone loves, but you want to be selling something that many people want to buy.

 Scentsy does have some advantages here.
 Their products are well packaged and the company has excellent marketing approaches.
 Some of the items tend to get positive reviews too, especially the warmers.

 There is also plenty of variety in the product type and the scents that they have on offer.
 There are even some very unusual items for kids.
 It also helps that the scents are specific to Scentsy.
 While you might find some from other similar companies, you're unlikely to find identical scents or items elsewhere.